jacebenson/jace.pro/src/posts/2026/2026-01-18-setup-office365-forwarding-from-exchange.md

 # How to Set Up Email Forwarding to Basecamp in Microsoft 365

-This guide walks through setting up external email forwarding from a Microsoft 365 shared mailbox to Basecamp (or any external address).
+This guide walks through setting up external email forwarding from a Microsoft 365 shared mailbox to Basecamp (or any external address)!

 ## Overview